Israel–Morocco normalization agreement: Agreement

-Under the agreement, initially announced by the White House on 10 December 2020, Morocco will establish full diplomatic relations and trade relations and resume official contacts with Israel, and direct flights will be made between the two countries.
+Under the agreement, initially announced by the White House on December 10, 2020, Morocco will move toward "full diplomatic, peaceful and friendly relations" and trade relations and resume official contacts with Israel, and direct flights will be made between the two countries.
 Morocco officially recognized Israel in its communication to Israeli Prime Minister Benjamin Netanyahu.
-According to Kushner: "They are going to reopen their liaison offices in Rabat and Tel Aviv immediately with the intention to open embassies."
-Minister Delegate Mohcine Jazouli of the Moroccan Ministry of Foreign Affairs and International Cooperation said "Judaism is embedded in Moroccan culture," and that Jewish history would "appear in school textbooks and would soon be taught."
+According to Kushner, the two countries planned to "reopen their liaison offices in Rabat and Tel Aviv immediately with the intention to open embassies."
+Minister Delegate Mohcine Jazouli of the Moroccan Ministry of Foreign Affairs, African Cooperation and Moroccan Expatriates said "Judaism is embedded in Moroccan culture," and that Jewish history would "appear in school textbooks and would soon be taught."
 Serge Berdugo, secretary-general of the Council of Jewish Communities of Morocco, said that the decision to teach Jewish history and culture in Moroccan schools "has the impact of a tsunami; [it] is a first in the Arab world."